Jacobs Turf Atlanta — Soil-First Lawn Care in Atlanta, GA

 Contaminate

-She lands on the gauze and picks up two things: a larvicide (pyriproxyfen) and a natural fungus (Beauveria bassiana).
+She lands on the gauze and picks up two things: a larvicide (pyriproxyfen) and a naturally occurring fungus (Beauveria bassiana).

 STEP 03